 This partition contains files used to boot into Windows recovery environment (Win RE).
 That is to say it is related to System Recovery.

-The "LENOVO_PART" partition contains One Key Recovery information as well as its backup where an OS image might be found.
+As for LENOVO-PART Recovery Partition,it contains One Key Recovery information as well as its backup where an OS image might be found.
 This partition is also related to system recovery.

 Of course, your laptop may have one recovery partition only, or there are 3 or more recovery partitions, depending on practical situations.
 But no matter how many recovery partitions your laptop has, in a word, this kind of partitions store files needed to quickly restore Windows from crash or reset/refresh your computer.